Recursive numeral systems are highly regular and easy to process: The role of the prior

 Previous work has argued that recursive numeral systems are subjected to a power law prior distribution $P(n) \propto n^{-2}$, which reflects communicative need over numbers \citep{dehaene1992cross,xu2020numeral, denic2024recursive,yang2025re}.
 This presents a very strong bias towards the smallest numbers, as when calculating either average morphosyntactic or processing complexity most numerals will have minimal influence.
 More specifically, when considering the numeral range $1-99$, more than $75\%$ of the probability mass is placed on numbers $1$ and $2$ alone, and more than $90\%$ is placed on numbers $1-6$.
 This is why, for example, the optimal system in Section \ref{sec:langcomparison} with incredibly complex large numerals (e.g. a system where the number 46 expressed as the numeral $(((2*2+1)*2+1)*2+1)*2$) is considered easier process than natural systems: these numerals contribute negligibly to the final result when considering the power law prior.

-However, the purpose of recursive numeral systems is to be able to precisely express the higher-range numbers that are heavily penalised by the power law prior.
-If the larger numbers' influence was so negligible, one would expect recursive numeral systems to be less widespread, as exact-restricted systems like Kayardild, which has a single word for any number greater than $4$ (\textit{muthaa}), would seem as effective and much easier to learn.
+However, the purpose of recursive numeral systems is to be able to precisely express the higher-range numbers that are heavily downweighted by the power law prior.
+If the larger numbers' influence was so negligible in reality, one would expect recursive numeral systems to be less widespread, as exact-restricted systems like Kayardild, which has a unique word for numbers 1--4 and a single word covering all numbers greater than $4$ (\textit{muthaa}), would seem as effective and much easier to learn.

 Therefore, there might be reason to believe that these sorts of systems are not influenced by a need distribution which emphasises small numbers so heavily.
-Instead, a uniform prior over numbers may accommodate this theory the best.
+Instead, a uniform prior over numbers may better reflect the function of recursive numeral systems.
 To investigate the role of the prior, we obtain systems that are optimal in terms of lexicon size and average morphosyntactic complexity, in the same vein as D\&S and Y\&R, except under a uniform prior.
 We then compare these new optimal systems to human systems in terms of irregularity and (uniformly weighted) processing complexity.
 As Figure \ref{fig:optimaluniform} shows,\footnote{We exclude two outlier Y\&R/D\&S systems with extremely high complexities from Figure \ref{fig:optimaluniform} and \ref{fig:uniflexicon}.} while natural systems still exhibit high regularity, the optimal artificial systems lie much further right, with Y\&R systems being slightly more regular than D\&S, but still far from human systems.
 Notably, the four Y\&R systems in Section \ref{sec:langcomparison} are no longer considered more efficient than the human ones under the uniform prior.

 Surprisingly, many D\&S optimal systems end up being more efficient than human systems in terms of processing complexity under this prior.

 This is likely because, unlike human and Y\&R systems, D\&S do not constrain the lexicon size and always choose the shortest numerals possible.
 Thus, when the lexicon size is large, the processing complexity is low (Figure \ref{fig:uniflexicon}).